 In contrast to LineageOS the installation of Google Play might not be neccessary.
 If you should need a package nevertheless, you get a copy it at http://opengapps.org which can be installed using TWRP.
 The required variant is ARM and Android 7.1.
 I recommend the “nano” version which only contains the minimal required stuff and those apps which can not be installed afterwards using Google Play.
 If you need apps like Google Maps etc. you can just get them via Google Play.

-Since SuperSU is not available as open source, the free solution Magisk offers as an alternative.
+The recommended way now is to use the free solution Magisk.
 You will find the sources at Github as well as the official releases.
 This tool can be installed via TWRP as well and in addition to root access it also offers numerous modules for expanding the system.

 The big advantage of Magisk is that it provides “systemless root”, which means the /system partition does not need to be changed.
-By using the module “MagiskHide Props Config” you can also change the fingerprint of the device to get a valid “SafetyNet” check.
+By using the module “MagiskHide Props Config” you can also change the fingerprint of the device to get a valid “SafetyNet” check, if required.

 Note: if you want to switch from SuperSU to Magisk, it is not enough to only remove SuperSU.
 You also have to re-install CarbonROM to get a “clean” system without any root modifications.
 The existing data and apps can be preserved, since a full wipe is not needed – just install CarbonROM again and Magisk afterwards.